SingularityX-ai/penify-landing-page/README.md

 # Landing Page v2.0

-Welcome to the repository for Snorkell.ai landing page v2, a sleek, modern and responsive landing page built with Next.js, TypeScript and Bootstrap.
+Welcome to the repository for Penify.dev landing page v2, a sleek, modern and responsive landing page built with Next.js, TypeScript and Bootstrap.

 ## Tech Stack Used